 Prior to invoking the Professional Practices Review Procedure (PPRP), the administrator(s) should demonstrate reasonable attempts to resolve the complaint about the faculty member through informal negotiation.
 This could include counseling, career development activities, self-improvement workshops or conferences or mutually agreed upon periodic review and assessment periods.
 The use of mediators or alternative dispute resolution could also be considered, and the University will pay for the cost of the mediator.
-The dean of academic affairs should be involved in the resolution attempts.
+The Vice Chancellor of Academic Affairs should be involved in the resolution attempts.